COVID-19 Safe Outdoor Activities

 Sometimes all the fun you need can be found in your backyard.
 Don’t hesitate to get creative with fun activities you can enjoy with your family on the lawn.
 From Frisbee to reading books together on the grass, spending time in the backyard can give you the change of scenery you’re craving while allowing you to stay home as much as possible.
 Looking to get away for the night?
 Look no further than right past the back deck.
-Set up a tent and spend the evening telling stories, stargazing, and taking in the sounds of nature.
+Set up a tent and spend the evening telling stories, stargazing, singing camp songs, and taking in the sounds of nature.

 Studies have shown that the coronavirus cannot be spread in swimming pools, so a dip in the deep end may be just the trick to get you and your comrades out of the house and diving into a good time.
 Social distancing measures still need to be taken to avoid transmission, so no pooling around together in close proximity, but when staying apart from others, this bit of recreation may be a golden option for safe COVID-19 outdoor activities.
 Throw on a swimsuit, grab that beach towel, and splash into fun.